walter-a-jablonowski/Scheduler/ai.md

  --

-Now use the 5sec and 10sec intervals to improve try.php which is used for trying the class and debugging.
+Now we use the 5sec and 10sec intervals to improve try.php which is used for trying the class and debugging.
+We want try.php to run shortly so that we can see if the Scheduler works.
+Use a callback to produce some log output.
+I moved your log code to log.php. comfig.yml and log.php might need fixes.